gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ## PARAMETERS

 ### -JustificationMessage
 Note: This parameter is not available in the preview version of the scanner.
-Instead, use the [Azure portal to configure the scanner](/information-protection/deploy-aip-scanner-preview).
+Instead, use the [Azure portal to configure the scanner](/information-protection/deploy-aip-scanner-preview), and set **Relabel files** to **On**.

 For the general availability version: Specify the justification reason for lowering the classification label or removing protection, if the Azure Information Protection policy requires users to supply this information.